journalofaphd/journalofaphd.github.io/content/post/why-yet-another-blog/index.md

   - Academic
 ---
 ## Putting Together
-After my profiles on researchgate, LinkedIn, Google scholar, twitter, orcid, academia...I can't wait to announce to you that I have finally put together a personal website and blog.
+After my profiles on researchgate, LinkedIn, Google scholar, twitter, orcid, academia...I can't wait to tell you that I have finally put together a personal website and blog.
 It is primarily aimed as a platform to present my work and life as a mediocre Ph.
-D. researcher, to rant on about experiement that I could not do, to complain about having too much tea everyday, to boast about how I celebrate little wins, and finally for little **self promotion**.
-This is essentially going to be a place where I put down capsules of wisdom that crystallized in me during my stint a researcher.
-Being a first generation individual from my family to have pursued the hughest degree, I had my share of challenges along the way.
-I genuinely feel that I should pass on my wisdom so that another first generation would not strugle as much.
+D. researcher, sometimes to tell the world how proud I am about my academic journey, to boast about how I celebrate little wins etc..and other times to rant on about experiement that I could not do, to complain about having too much tea everyday ans so on.
+On the other hand, the webpage has been put up here for little **self promotion** too.
+This is essentially going to be a place to put down capsules of wisdom that crystallized in me during my stint a researcher.
+That makes the title of the site **Journal of a Ph.
+D.** an appropriate one.
+Being a first generation individual from my family to have pursued the highest degree, I had my share of challenges along the way.
+I genuinely feel that I should pass on my wisdom so that successive generations would not strugle as much.
+After all that's what we always say-**on the shoulders of giants** :innocent:

-Why name Journal of a Ph.
-D. ?

 ## Being helpful
 **It feels so good to be helpful**.
 I envisage this would become a place where my shared experiences and knowledge will become useful to younger generation of researchers.
 I have asked people, emailed professors/authors corresponding authors directly and often got positive responses.
 It feels so good when you feel your concerns are heard.
 On researchgate I often get messages asking for help to specific details of practical DFT calculations.
 I have taken time and energy to prepare detailed answers to adress their queries.
 At the end we feel so grateful of heing able to help someone.
 I will also be putting togethor such techincal details of my expertise here.
 It is an attempt to organize my thoughts and experiences with the expectation that someone at a different of the world might find it useful someday.